 Dr. Crystal Goodman is a Senior Consultant for Apricity.
 She received her Ph.D. in Higher Education from the University of Virginia and brings expertise in student services and educational programs assessment.
 Dr. Goodman holds a professional background in both academic and student affairs with an emphasis on the development of population specific education programs, including programs for high needs students in both two-year and four-year institutional contexts.
 She has held a broad range of professional positions which include experience in teaching, academic advising, financial aid counseling, technical education programs and curriculum, admissions, administering student organizations/leadership programs, faculty supervision, assessment, and accreditation.
-Dr. Goodman served as Campus and Community Liaison, Director of Student and Academic Success, and Director of Student Services at Central Louisiana Technical Community College.
-She also worked as an Academic Advisor/Faculty Specialist at the University of Hawai‘i at Mānoa where she led efforts in academic persistence, assessment of advising, and student customer service.
-Currently, Dr. Goodman is a principal evaluator for the USED's regional Comprehensive Centers Program consulting with Pacific Policy Research Center (Honolulu, HI).
+Recently, Dr. Goodman served as principal evaluator for the U.S. Department of Education's regional Comprehensive Centers Program consulting with Pacific Policy Research Center (Honolulu, HI) and as Campus and Community Liaison, Director of Student and Academic Success, and Director of Student Services at Central Louisiana Technical Community College.
+Dr. Goodman has also worked as an Academic Advisor/Faculty Specialist at the University of Hawai‘i at Mānoa where she led efforts in academic persistence, assessment of advising, and student customer service.

 Dr. Lance Linke is a Senior Consultant at Apricity.
 Dr. Linke is a trained clinical, developmental, and educational psychologist.
 He earned a Ph.D. in Educational Psychology from the University of Hawai‘i, Mānoa and received a post-doctoral certification in Clinical Psychology from the University of Missouri, St. Louis.
 Dr. Linke has worked in the areas of educational research and evaluations, curriculum design, and professional development.
 He has also worked nationally and internationally with departments and ministries of health and education to create interdisciplinary, collaborative frameworks that focus on the importance of emotional development across cultures.
 Dr. Linke has held faculty positions at Hawai‘i Pacific University and Yale University School of Medicine.